BAJAJ FINSERV DIRECT LIMITED

 Step 5: Monitor and Exit Your Position

-• Square off your position before expiry.
+• Square off your position before the expiry date, or

 Introduction to Real-Time Nifty 50 Tracking

-• Interest rate movements
+• Interest rate movements that impact the cost of holding futures contracts.

 Risks Involved in Trading Nifty 50 Futures